balls2stiff/landingballspage/README.md

 As we say:

-> There is nothing better than becoming better
+> There is nothing better than becoming better,
 > even at the expense of another's humor.

 #### Update: Enter your email into the balls2stiff mailing list for a chance to legitmately win a $50 iTunes or Amazon giftcard.
 Winners will be allowed to choose one of the other.
 What do you think we are... savages?